jamieatiyah/jamieatiyah.github.io/README.txt

 - **Project Showcase:** A section highlighting some of the key projects I have worked on, complete with descriptions and links.
 - **Contact Information:** An easy way for visitors to get in touch with me.

 ## Built With

 - HTML
 - CSS
 - JavaScript

-This is the portfolio website that is host
-#Read Me file for used template
+## Read Me file for used template
 Dimension by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

 This is Dimension, a fun little one-pager with modal-ized (is that a word?) "pages" and a cool depth effect (click on a menu item to see what I mean).
 Simple, fully responsive, and kitted out with all the usual pre-styled elements you'd expect.
 Hope you dig it :)

-Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.

-(* = not included)
+Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever. (* = not included)

-AJ
-aj@lkn.io | @ajlkn
+AJ aj@lkn.io | @ajlkn

-Credits:

-	Demo Images:
+**Credits:**

-		Unsplash (unsplash.com)
+- Demo Images: Unsplash (unsplash.com)

-	Icons:
-		Font Awesome (fontawesome.io)
+- Icons: Font Awesome (fontawesome.io)

-	Other:
-		jQuery (jquery.com)
-		Responsive Tools (github.com/ajlkn/responsive-tools)
+- Other: jQuery (jquery.com), Responsive Tools (github.com/ajlkn/responsive-tools)